openshift/lightspeed-service/README.md

    ```sh
    pip install -r requirement.txt
    ```
-4. Create a new file `.env` from the `default.env` example and enter your BAM_API_KEY in the top line
+4. Create a new root level file `.env` from the `default.env` example and enter your BAM_API_KEY in the top line.

 <!-- USAGE EXAMPLES -->
 ## Usage